The Big Oak Giveaway

 The City of Toronto has the visionary goal of a 40% tree canopy cover by 2050 to become one of the most livable cities in the world.
 The City has made this event possible by generously providing all trees through a

-Community Planting & Stewardship Grant.
+Community Planting & Stewardship Grant for this Neighbourhood Tree Giveaway.

 Therefore the trees and shrubs are for Toronto residents only and can only be planted within City boundaries.